A Guide to Extracurricular Activities: Grade 11

 One reason is that once you reach 11th grade, you have a great deal more experience than you did when you started high school, and your potential for achievement is much higher.
 With your accumulated experience, you’ll have the opportunity to become a leader, take on additional responsibilities, and perhaps even create lasting change in your school or community.

 Your accomplishments during this time period are significant for your personal development, but they’re also highly useful when you apply to college.
 College applications will require you not only to list your activities, but to detail your involvement in each extracurricular.
-Your achievements and the roles you take on during grade 11 can demonstrate to colleges that you’re dedicated, hardworking, and proactive in pursuit of your passions.
+Your achievements and the roles you take on during your junior year can demonstrate to colleges that you’re dedicated, hardworking, and proactive in pursuit of your passions.

 Because 11th grade is quite important, it’s likely to be a busy year for you.
 Not only will your classes be more challenging, but competition among students for high grades and class rank can get fierce.
 You’ll also get started in earnest with the process of applying to college, which is no simple task.